i05nagai/memorandum/language/english_speaking.md

     * In my defence, I thought we had already broken up.
 * come
     * come along
+        * arrive
+            * to arrive or appear at a place
             * He opened the oven door to see how the food was comming along
+            * go now and I'll come along later
+        * go with someone
+            * to go somewhere with sb
+            * used to tell sb to hurry
+                * come along -- we don't want to be late
+        * exist
+            * to start or exist
+            * I gave up climing when my first child came along
+        * develop
+            * to advance or improve
+                * How's your English coming along?
+            * if sth is coming along, it is developing or improving
+            * your English is really coming along
         * Your English was comming along really well
         * A bus should come along any minute now
         * Take any job opportunity that comes along